buihuukhoi/Advanced-Programming-in-the-Unix-environment/2_sandbox/README.md

+# Usage
+LD_PRELOAD=./sandbox.so ./sandbox `your_commands`

+    your_commands examples:
+        ls
+        -- ls -a
+        -- ls /
+        -- ls -la / Makefile
+        -- ls -la / Makefile >/dev/null
+        -- sh -c 'ls'

+    LD_PRELOAD is used to inject library

 # Read me - monitor function
     In this homework, we are going to practice library injection and API hijacking.
     Implementation of the sandbox as a shared library (1) (e.g., sandbox.so) and